stratum-mining/sv2-spec/05-Mining-Protocol.md

 Changes channel’s extranonce prefix.
 It is applicable for all jobs sent after this message on a given channel (both jobs provided by the upstream or jobs introduced by `SetCustomMiningJob` message).
 This message is applicable only for explicitly opened extended channels or standard channels (not group channels).
+A client receiving `SetExtranoncePrefix` addressed to a group channel MUST ignore it.

 | Field Name        | Data Type | Description                                     |
 | ----------------- | --------- | ----------------------------------------------- |